bitfoundation/bitplatform/src/Bswup/README.md

 The other settings are:

-- `self.assetsInclude`: The list of file names from the assets list to **include** when the Bswup tries to store them in the cache storage (regex supported).
+- `assetsInclude`: The list of file names from the assets list to **include** when the Bswup tries to store them in the cache storage (regex supported).
-- `self.assetsExclude`: The list of file names from the assets list to **exclude** when the Bswup tries to store them in the cache storage (regex supported).
+- `assetsExclude`: The list of file names from the assets list to **exclude** when the Bswup tries to store them in the cache storage (regex supported).
-- `self.externalAssets`: The list of external assets to cache that are not included in the auto-generated assets file.
+- `externalAssets`: The list of external assets to cache that are not included in the auto-generated assets file.
 For example, if you're not using `index.html` (like `_host.cshtml`), then you should add `{ "url": "/" }`.
-- `self.defaultUrl`: The default page URL.
+- `defaultUrl`: The default page URL.
 Use `/` when using `_Host.cshtml`.
-- `self.assetsUrl`: The file path of the service-worker assets file generated at compile time (the default file name is `service-worker-assets.js`).
+- `assetsUrl`: The file path of the service-worker assets file generated at compile time (the default file name is `service-worker-assets.js`).
-- `self.prohibitedUrls`: The list of file names that should not be accessed (regex supported).
+- `prohibitedUrls`: The list of file names that should not be accessed (regex supported).
-- `self.caseInsensitiveUrl`: Enables the case insensitivity in the URL checking of the cache process.
+- `caseInsensitiveUrl`: Enables the case insensitivity in the URL checking of the cache process.
-- `self.serverHandledUrls`: The list of URLs that do not enter the service-worker offline process and will be handled only by server (regex supported). such as `/api`, `/swagger`, ...
+- `serverHandledUrls`: The list of URLs that do not enter the service-worker offline process and will be handled only by server (regex supported). such as `/api`, `/swagger`, ...
-- `self.serverRenderedUrls`: The list of URLs that should be rendered by the server and not client while navigating (regex supported). such as `/about.html`, `/privacy`, ...
+- `serverRenderedUrls`: The list of URLs that should be rendered by the server and not client while navigating (regex supported). such as `/about.html`, `/privacy`, ...
-- `self.noPrerenderQuery`: The query string attached to the default document request to disable the prerendering from the server so an unwanted prerendered result not be cached.
+- `noPrerenderQuery`: The query string attached to the default document request to disable the prerendering from the server so an unwanted prerendered result not be cached.
-- `self.ignoreDefaultInclude`: Ignores the default asset **includes** array which is provided by the Bswup itself which is like this:
+- `ignoreDefaultInclude`: Ignores the default asset **includes** array which is provided by the Bswup itself which is like this:
     ```js
     [/\.dll$/, /\.pdb$/, /\.wasm/, /\.html/, /\.js$/, /\.json$/, /\.css$/, /\.woff$/, /\.png$/, /\.jpe?g$/, /\.gif$/, /\.ico$/, /\.blat$/, /\.dat$/, /\.svg$/, /\.woff2$/, /\.ttf$/, /\.webp$/]
     ```
-- `self.ignoreDefaultExclude`: Ignores the default asset **excludes** array which is provided by the Bswup itself which is like this:
+- `ignoreDefaultExclude`: Ignores the default asset **excludes** array which is provided by the Bswup itself which is like this:
     ```js
     [/^_content\/Bit\.Bswup\/bit-bswup\.sw\.js$/, /^service-worker\.js$/]
     ```
     #### Keep in mind that caching service-worker related files will corrupt the update cycle of the service-worker.
 Only the browser should handle these files.
-- `self.isPassive`: Enables the Bswup's passive mode.
+- `isPassive`: Enables the Bswup's passive mode.
 In this mode, the assets won't be cached in advance but rather upon initial request.
+- `disablePassiveFirstBoot`: Disables downloading the Blazor's boot files in first time of Passive mode.
-- `self.enableIntegrityCheck`: Enables the default integrity check available in browsers by setting the `integrity` attribute of the request object created in the service-worker to fetch the assets.
+- `enableIntegrityCheck`: Enables the default integrity check available in browsers by setting the `integrity` attribute of the request object created in the service-worker to fetch the assets.
-- `self.enableDiagnostics`: Enables diagnostics by pushing service-worker logs to the browser console.
+- `enableDiagnostics`: Enables diagnostics by pushing service-worker logs to the browser console.
-- `self.enableFetchDiagnostics`: Enables fetch event diagnostics by pushing service-worker fetch event logs to the browser console.
+- `enableFetchDiagnostics`: Enables fetch event diagnostics by pushing service-worker fetch event logs to the browser console.